ethancommitpush/spring-boot-starter-openfeign/README.md

 =======================

 This library makes it easier to automatically use Feign.builder() to construct API interfaces with your custom components declared with a `@FeignClient` annotation.
+There is no any configures about Ribbon or Eureka for this library, just simply visits the APIs with the domain URL and path.

 # Artifacts